dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/balancing-prediction-adaptation.rst.txt

     Scrum teams acknowledge that as nice as it might be to make all design decisions up front, doing so is impossible.
     This means that on a Scrum project, design is both intentional and emergent.

-    A big part of an organization’s becoming agile is finding the appropriate balance between anticipation and adaptation (Highsmith 2002).
+    A big part of an organization's becoming agile is finding the appropriate balance between anticipation and adaptation (Highsmith 2002).
     Figure 9.2 shows this balance along with activities and artifacts that influence the balance.
-    When doing up-front analysis or design, we are attempting to anticipate users’ needs.
+    When doing up-front analysis or design, we are attempting to anticipate users' needs.
     Because we cannot perfectly anticipate these, we will make some mistakes; some work will need to be redone.
-    When we forgo analysis and design and jump immediately into coding and testing with no forethought at all, we are trying to adapt to users’ needs.
+    When we forgo analysis and design and jump immediately into coding and testing with no forethought at all, we are trying to adapt to users' needs.
     All projects of interest will be positioned somewhere between anticipation and adaptation based on their own unique characteristics; no application will be all the way to either extreme.
     A life-critical, medical safety application may be far to the anticipation side.
     A three-person startup company building a website of information on kayak racing may be far toward the side of adaptation.

     Foretelling the agile preference for simplicity, in 1990, was speaker and author Do-While Jones.

-        I’m not against planning for the future.
+        I'm not against planning for the future.
         Some thought should be given to future expansion of capability.
-        But when the entire design process gets bogged down in an attempt to satisfy future requirements that may never materialize, then it is time to stop and see if there isn’t a simpler way to solve the immediate problem.
+        But when the entire design process gets bogged down in an attempt to satisfy future requirements that may never materialize, then it is time to stop and see if there isn't a simpler way to solve the immediate problem.

-        -- Jones’ 1990 article, "The Breakfast Food Cooker," remains a classic parable of what can go wrong when software developers over-design a solution.
+        -- Jones' 1990 article, "The Breakfast Food Cooker," remains a classic parable of what can go wrong when software developers over-design a solution.
 I highly recommended reading it at http://www.ridgecrest.ca.us/~do_while/toaster.htm

     Scrum teams avoid this "bogging down" by realizing that not all future needs are worth worrying about today.
 Many future needs may be best handled by planning to adapt as they arise."